 • Unsubscribe.
 This is the number of people who clicked the “unsubscribe” link in your email.

 • Bounce Rate.
-This is a percentage of total emails sent that could not be delivered.
+This is a percentage of the total emails sent that could not be delivered.
 Ideally, this should be zero.
-However, sometimes an email will bounce simply because a subscriber’s email box is full.
+However, an email will sometimes bounce simply because a subscriber’s email box is full.

 The key to studying analytics is to discover what is happening with your email subscribers and find what is working and not working.